hrishi1998/Calorie-Burning-Prediction/README.md

-# Calorie Burn Prediction - Machine Learning Project
+# Calorie Burnt Prediction - Machine Learning Project

 This project predicts the number of calories burned during exercise based on various physiological parameters such as age, gender, weight, and other exercise-related details.
 The machine learning model is built using a Random Forest Regressor, and the dataset includes user-specific exercise data and corresponding calorie burn values.